-In the Academy, the boys receive a comprehensive program of Torah study, high level physical training and endless hours of individual counseling by the Academy's rabbis.
+In the Academy, the boys receive a comprehensive program of Jewish studies, high level physical training and endless hours of individual counseling by the Academy's staff.
 The classes are small, so as to allow for maximal attention to every student's needs.

-The boys discover the beauty and grandeur of our traditions, and develop a lifelong commitment to a Torah way of life.
+The boys discover the beauty and grandeur of our traditions, and develop a lifelong commitment to Judaism.
 Many of them also continue to positions of command and elite combat units in the army.

-When the students finish their army service they return to the Academy for one more year of preparation for life and marriage.
-During this year, they enrich their Jewish knowledge and strengthen their commitment to building a home based on Torah values.
+When the students finish their army service, many return to the Academy for one more year of preparation for life and marriage.
+During this year, they enrich their Jewish knowledge and strengthen their commitment to building a home based on Jewish values.

-The boys' relationships with the rabbis continue beyond the confines of the Academy and army service, so they always have a Torah authority to consult about life's dilemmas and challenges.
+The boys' relationships with the rabbis continue beyond the confines of the Academy and army service, so they always have a Rabbi to consult about life's dilemmas and challenges.